agilepro/software-craftsmanship/docs/Protocols/cross-site-complications.md

 and transfer the JSON anyway.
 Someone, somewhere believes that JSON is a security risk, while plain text is not.
 Some committee somewhere decided that even though the server has declared that it will allow access from any JS origin, that it will allow cookies, that it will allow POST, somehow it needs to be protected from getting a JSON formatted post.
 The only way around this is to declare the post plain text, which actually rather breaks any convenience of having a mime type in the first place.
 But that is not all.
 The browser will LIMIT the headers that are allowed to pass.
 Again: if the server does not want to receive any headers, it could just ignore them.
 If the header does not want to send any headers, it should just not send them.
-I can’t figure any reason that you would need this setting:
+I can't figure any reason that you would need this setting:

 ```
 Access-Control-Allow-Headers = "X_PingPing"